About Our Board

 Heather Roberts

-Heather Roberts is an owner of 1852 Media, a promotions and marketing firm for authors.
+Heather Roberts is an owner of 1852 Media, a promotions and marketing firm for authors and 1852 Literary, a literary agency.
 She is passionate about helping clients come up with creative solutions, build their brands and websites and expand their reach.
 She also co-hosts the podcast For Book Sake, breaking down current issues in publishing.

 She is a licensed attorney and voracious reader who adores falling in love with a new book.
-Heather also owns the company Very Vermont that creates and engraves custom products as well as Roberts Ranch that provides respite horse boarding and events with goats.
+Heather is also an elected Justice of the Peace.
 Additionally, she sits on the board of After Action, a non-profit dedicated to helping trauma survivors.
-Heather lives outside of Burlington, Vermont with her husband, their son, two dogs, thirteen goats & a cat.
+Heather has two adult sons and lives outside of Burlington, Vermont with her husband and ten goats. -